What is sound

 For instance, let’s take a standard tuned 88 keys piano.
 The note “A” of a fourth octave, A4, wiggles 440 times per second, i.e. on the frequency of 440 Hz.
 If we double this number, we’ll get the sound on octave above — A5.
 And the opposite, if we divide this number by half, we’ll get a lower sound — A3.
 Here it is, the mathematical beauty of music!

-Usually, the frequency spectrum range is divided by the three major groups: lows, mids, and high frequencies.
+Usually, the frequency spectrum range is divided into three major groups: lows, mids, and high frequencies.

 This division is pretty abstract, in addition, each group is divided into further sub-categories.
 But it is necessary for a general understanding of the picture.